Jason Saab: 2021

-In round 1 of the 2021 NRL season, Saab made his debut for Manly-Warringah in the club's 46-4 loss against the Sydney Roosters.
+In round 1 of the 2021 NRL season, Saab made his debut for Manly-Warringah in the club's 46–4 loss against the Sydney Roosters.

-In round 6 of the 2021 NRL season, he scored two tries in Manly's 36-0 victory over the Gold Coast.
+In round 6 of the 2021 NRL season, he scored two tries in Manly's 36–0 victory over the Gold Coast.

-In round 9 of the 2021 NRL season, Saab scored a hat-trick in Manly's 38-32 victory over New Zealand Warriors.
+In round 9 of the 2021 NRL season, Saab scored a hat-trick in Manly's 38–32 victory over New Zealand Warriors.

-In round 10 of the 2021 NRL season, Saab scored another two tries for Manly-Warringah in a 50-6 victory over Brisbane at Suncorp Stadium.
+In round 10 of the 2021 NRL season, Saab scored another two tries for Manly-Warringah in a 50–6 victory over Brisbane at Suncorp Stadium.

-In round 15, Saab scored two tries for Manly in a 56-24 victory over the Gold Coast.
+In round 15, Saab scored two tries for Manly in a 56–24 victory over the Gold Coast.

-The following week, he scored a hat-trick in Manly's 66-0 victory over Canterbury.
+The following week, he scored a hat-trick in Manly's 66–0 victory over Canterbury.

-In round 20, Saab scored two tries for Manly in their 40-22 victory over rivals Cronulla in the battle of the beaches match.
+In round 20, Saab scored two tries for Manly in their 40–22 victory over rivals Cronulla in the battle of the beaches match.

 At the end of year club awards night, Jason Saab and Josh Schuster were announced as joint winners of the Ken Arthurson Rising Star Award for 2021 after their strong seasons for Manly.

 2022

-In round 18 of the 2022 NRL season, Saab scored two tries in a 42-12 victory over Newcastle.
+In round 18 of the 2022 NRL season, Saab scored two tries in a 42–12 victory over Newcastle.

 Saab was one of seven players involved in the Manly pride jersey player boycott.

 Saab made 16 appearances for Manly in the 2022 NRL season scoring seven tries.
 Manly would finish the season in 11th place on the table.

+2023

+In round 6 of the 2023 NRL season, Saab made his return to the Manly side in their 44–12 loss against Penrith with Saab scoring a second half try.

+In round 25, Saab scored a hat-trick in Manly's 29–22 loss against the New Zealand Warriors.

+In round 27, Saab scored two tries in Manly's 54–12 victory over the Wooden Spoon side Wests Tigers.

+Saab played 19 matches for Manly in the 2023 NRL season and scored 14 tries as the club finished 12th on the table and missed the finals.